Arnold Vosloo: Personal life

 In 1988, Vosloo became a naturalized United States citizen after marrying his Act of Piracy and Skeleton Coast co-star Nancy Mulford; they divorced three years later.
 On 16 October 1998, he married Southern California native Silvia Ahí, a Mexican-American marketing director.
 Vosloo and Ahí are spokespersons for the International Fund for Animal Welfare, IFAW.

 In an interview with Charlie Rose, Vosloo noted he looked similar to American actor Billy Zane.
 According to Vosloo, when people came asking him if he was "the guy in Titanic," he would reply, "Of course, of course," as a joke.
+Ahí filed for divorce June 2025.